 Belgian government starts National Day with socio-economic reforms

-The federal government reached a so-called summer agreement around 4h on Monday morning, 21 July, Belgium’s National Day.
+The federal government reached its summer agreement at around 4.00 on Monday morning, 21 July, Belgium’s National Day.
 Senior ministers negotiated all night on a series of socio-economic reforms.

 Bart De Wever © BELGA PHOTO MARIUS BURGELMAN